exponential-io/android-recyclerview/README.md

 At this point you can run your application.
 You will see a list of cars displayed in the `RecyclerView`.
 Up next, we'll add the ability to handle `RecyclerView` touch events.

+# Section 2: Add event handlers to RecyclerView

+## Create an event handler for `RecyclerView` in `MainFragment`

+git commit message: create event handler for RecyclerView

+**Step-by-step**

+- Update the `onCreateView` method in `MainFragment` as follows:
+    - Create a new variable to hold the context: `Context context = getActivity();`.
+    - Replace `getActivity()` with `context` everywhere in the method.
+    - Create a new `GestureDetector` so that we can override the `onSingleTapUp` method.
+We need to override this method to inform Android that we have handled the single tap event via:
+      `final GestureDetector gestureDetector = new GestureDetector`.
+[Source]()
+    - Bind the listeners to the `RecyclerView` via `carsRecyclerView.addOnItemTouchListener`.